tcharding/tobin.cc/content/reading-list.md

 # Future

-**Design Concepts in Programming Languages** - Franklyn Turbak and David Giffort with Mark A. Sheldon

 **Hackers Delight** - Henry S. Warren, Jr.

 **Artificial Intelligence** A modern Approach - Stuart Russell and Peter Norvig

-**Coders At Work** Reflections on the craft of programming - Peter Seibel

 **Algorithms in C** Parts 1-5 - Robert Sedgewick